 Cancer is big business, a global industry that makes billions for drug companies and doctors.
 It’s so lucrative, cynics say it’s ‘too prosperous to allow for cure’.
 Sure, there have been advances, even cases of ‘cures’.
 Cancer treatment can also be less harsh than in the past.
 And surgery is also less disfiguring.

 But cancer is now pandemic.
 Cancer Research UK says that’s because we’re ‘growing older’.
 That’s based on the fatalistic, genetic model of cancer as the result of ‘random errors’ in DNA codes that ‘kick-start a cell’s journey towards becoming cancerous’.

 A remarkable new cookbook, The Ketogenic Kitchen (Gill Books), dishes up a more positive message: the evidence-based ‘metabolic model of cancer’.
 It draws on an ancient premise: the power of food as medicine rather than ‘the slowest form of poison’ it often is these days.
-It gives ingredients for real cure (absence of symptoms) by showing you how not to feed cancer cells.
+It gives ingredients for as close to cure as modern medicine is currently able to come.
+By that, they mean absence of symptoms by showing you how not to feed cancer cells.
 And anyway, who really cares if some doctors don’t consider absence of any symptoms to be a cure in the medically accepted sense?
 Here, US psychiatrist Dr Georgia Ede looks at why this is no ordinary cookbook, and why even if you don’t have cancer, it should be in your home – Marika Sboros

 By Georgia Ede*

 The Ketogenic Kitchen is no ordinary cookbook.
 Yes, it is bursting with creative recipes and beautiful photographs of delicious dishes.
 But these recipes are expertly crafted to help people fight cancer.

 Most other cookbooks are useless against the Big C… unless you drop them directly on top of your tumour from a great height.